 I made this apple crisp on my lunch break.
 You could prep it while the turkey is cooking and bake it while your family is eating their entrees, if you want.

 Bottom line: do NOT stress about dessert this year.
-Just make sure you have some really great vanilla ice cream in the freezer (ooh, and some [paleo & vegan] caramel sauce, too?) for a dessert that will leave everyone satisfied.
+Just make sure you have some really great vanilla ice cream in the freezer (ooh, and some [paleo & vegan] caramel sauce, too, for a caramel apple crisp variation?) for a dessert that will leave everyone satisfied.

 Paleo Apple Crisp